 In the Caribbean, frying chicken is very common.
 It is considered one of the best ways to add color after pan-roasting in tomato paste.
 The only difference is that we sometimes do not use a batter or flour.

-I started cooking at an early age and I can remember that a colorless chicken was never acceptable.
+I started cooking at an early age, and I remember that a colorless chicken was never acceptable.
 It did not matter the recipe, the chicken needed to have come color.
-I guess is a Caribbean thing.
+I guess there is a Caribbean thing.

 Here are the do’s and don’ts:

 - Do use a cast-iron skillet to get truly golden-brown and crispy chicken.
 A heavy-bottomed Dutch oven also works great.

 - Cut chicken breast in halves or thirds depending on how large it is to avoid drying out the chicken or cooking it unevenly